 3. Don’t miss a payment on a medical bill

-If you’ve run up some big medical bills, work with the doctor or hospital to develop a payment plan you can live with.
-Defaulting on a medical bill typically results in the provider referring your account to a collection agency and the agency can refer your status to the credit reporting agencies.
+If you run up some big medical bills, work with a doctor or hospital to develop a payment plan you can live with.
+If you default on a medical bill, it typically results in the provider referring your account to a collection agency and the agency referring your status to the credit reporting agencies.